-Prerequisites: Spanish 4.
+Prerequisites: Spanish 4 or Heritage 2.

-Students will experience a rich and rigorous study of the language and culture of the Spanishspeaking world that is equivalent to an upper-intermediate college or university course.
+Students will experience a rich and rigorous study of the language and culture of the Spanish-speaking world that is equivalent to an upper-intermediate college or university course.
 The course is offered as a first step to college-level Spanish after approximately three to five years of classroom study.

-The purpose of this course is to prepare students for the A.P.
-Spanish Language and Culture test; students are expected to sit for the test in May.
+The purpose of this course is to prepare students for the AP Spanish Language and Culture test; students are expected to sit for the test in May.